ging/fi-xifi-monitoring-dashboard/README.md

 - The id of the virtual machine.
 - The user Oauth2 token (access token).
 - The region in which the machine has been deployed.
+- The period defined in seconds, for the execution of the refresh function.
+<blockquote>Set it as <code>undefined</code>, if you want to disable periodical execution.</blockquote>
 - The parameter you want to monitor ['cpu' 'disk', 'mem']
 - The id of the div where you want to include the graphic.